 The Nest Cam Outdoor ($199) is a solid, well-made security webcam that captures good to high-quality video and audio.
 Designed for outdoor use, it's weatherproof, and because it's wired rather than battery-powered, it will monitor your home continuously, capturing 24/7 video.

 The Nest Cam Outdoor is paired with highly accessible, easy-to-use mobile apps and a web portal.
-The camera is part of the Nest connected-home ecosystem that includes the Nest Learning Thermostat, the Nest Protect smoke alarm and the original Nest Cam, now rebranded as the Nest Cam Indoor.
+The camera is one of many Nest-compatible products incuding the Nest Learning Thermostat, the Nest Protect smoke alarm and the original Nest Cam, now rebranded as the Nest Cam Indoor.

 Unfortunately, most of the Nest Cam Outdoor's best features won't work unless you pay for the pricey Nest Aware cloud-storage plan (starting at $10 per month).
 Comparable cloud-based outdoor cameras, such as the Netgear Arlo Pro and the Canary Flex, offer more free features and cheaper subscription plans.
 Without Nest Aware, the Nest Cam Outdoor and its software are less useful than cheaper Wi-Fi security cameras that save video on a storage card.